The Aislers Set

 |1.||Friends Of The Heroes||8.||Long Division|

 |4.||Alicia's Song||11.||Army Street|

 |5.||Been Mistreated||12.||Falling Buildings|

 |6.||Mary's Song||13.||Jaime's Song|

-Not content to merely (!) write some of the most sublime pop tunes this side of Ray Davies, she also got busy in her garage studio and recorded and produced almost the whole record by herself.
-It's a remarkable feat that you won't believe once you hear the record.
-Every song is given a unique treatment, and a love for such producers as Phil Spector and Brian Wilson shines from each and every groove.
-This is no shameless 60's pastiche, though, as is the case with many other current artists who claim to worship Pet Sounds.
-The songs are all unmistakably The Aislers Set, with the echoes of classic pop past filtered through a totally 90's aesthetic.
-There's really not words enough to relate how multi-layered this record is, you've just got to check it out for yourself.
+The result was the first Aislers Set album, 1998's Terrible Things Happen.
+Not content to merely (!) write some of the most sublime pop tunes this side of Ray Davies, Linton got busy in her garage studio and recorded and produced almost the whole record by herself.
+It's a remarkable feat, and a love for such producers as Phil Spector and Brian Wilson shines from each and every groove.
+This is no shameless 60's pastiche, though, with the echoes of classic pop past filtered through a totally 90's aesthetic.
+It's a beautiful, multi-layered record and a genuinely great achievement of home recording.

 During the course of recording Terrible Things Happen, Linton was joined by some friends who became the full-band Aislers Set line-up: Alicia Vanden Heuvel on bass, Yoshi Nakamoto on drums, Wyatt Cusick on guitar and Jen Cohen on keyboards.
 The full band gives extra weight to tunes like "Long Division" and "Falling Buildings," and It's this fantastic line-up that toured the US and Japan in 1999 and cemented The Aislers Set's reputation as one of the world's top indie pop bands.